HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite-AI-filters/README.md

 For each task we provide a pretrained model, but also the code impelemtation to train you own model with the architecture and hypeparameters you prefer.
 In general, the model training pipeline performs a grid hyperparameters seach and stores all the models trained in a folder [filter_type]/[model_architecture]/[dataset_name].
 Then the best model is saved inthe same folder under the filter_type name.

+## Installation
+To install the NUPACK software follw the instructions on the official [documentation](https://docs.nupack.org/start/#installation-requirements)

 ## Available AI models.